 He proceeded to use the potty every 15 minutes – no joke.
-Pee got him candy (which his little sister and I also benefited from quite frequently), and poo got him one of the bigger, car prizes.
+Pee got him candy, and poo got him one of the bigger car prizes.
 He pooped before lunch.
 In fact, he pooped 3x that day.
-I was more than halfway through my motivators and this kid was a toilet machine.
+I was more than halfway through my motivators already.
+This kid was a toilet machine.
 I was advised to skip his nap for the day (to avoid incidents), but he was going SO much that I let him sleep – and he woke up dry!
 The 20 towels I had laid beneath him were unused.
 Miracle of miracles was occurring.
 I put him a pull up for nighttime and called the first day a raging success.

 Day 2: Big Boy Underwear Day!

 I was so thrilled and super confident.
-He was really proud of himself too and excited to wear his new PJ Mask underwear.
-I was probably a little too drunk on yesterday’s success that I didn’t leash him as much with the timer or staying close to the potty.
+He was really proud of himself too, and excited to wear his new PJ Mask underwear.
+I was probably a little too drunk on yesterday’s success that I didn’t leash him as much to the potty.
 We had a poo and pee accident.
-Instead of freaking out like I had in the past, I followed Diana’s protocol (who by the way was also checking in with me daily to monitor my progress and provide real time feedback and pivots when needed), made him help me clean it up, and moved on.
+Instead of freaking out like I had in the past, I followed Diana’s protocol.
+(Who by the way was also checking in with me daily to monitor my progress, and provide real time feedback and pivots when needed.)
+So I made him help me clean it up, and moved on.
 I paid closer attention again now, and he completely cleaned me out of my motivators by the end of the day.
 I was having to raid my pantry to find things to offer him ie. candy canes from 2 Christmases ago…

 Day 3: The Rubber Hits the Road Day!

-I re-stocked myself with 5 fresh new motivators last night, and watched the Christmas-morning effect take place again when he saw his new bounty.
+I re-stocked myself with 5 fresh new motivators at night, and watched the Christmas-morning effect take place again when he saw his new bounty.
 Once again, the poop and pee wouldn’t be tamed.
 He wanted those prizes SO bad.
 3 poops again.
 A million pees.
-I went back to Diana who advised me to keep going and then prepare to transition to a sticker chart to slow the prize train down (so my kid wouldn’t poop and pee me out of house and home).
-This was a genius idea.
+I went back to Diana, who advised me to keep going, and then prepare to transition to a sticker chart to slow the prize train down.
+My kid was about to poop and pee me out of house and home.
+The sticker chart was a genius idea.

 Day 4: First Day Out

 We ventured out of the home for the first time for a quick errand – AND STAYED DRY!
 I was elated by what seemed completely impossible to me 4 days before – a potty trained Goose.
-Today I did not restock the prizes (which again I had been cleaned out of), and instead was continuing the leftover candy I had instead.
-This placated him, but he was definitely missing the bigger motivators and I was afraid we’d start sliding backward.
+This day I did not restock the prizes, and instead was continuing with the leftover candy instead.
+This placated him, but he was definitely missing the bigger motivators, and I was afraid we’d start sliding backward.
 I made the sticker chart while he napped.
-A small sticker for pee, and a big sticker for poop, and stars throughout the chart (that spaced out further and further as the chart went on) that represented prizes (which would be candy from here on out.
-I aint made of money.)
+A small sticker for pee, a big sticker for poop, and stars throughout the chart (that spaced out further and further as the chart went on) that represented prizes.
+These prizes would be candy from here on out.
+I ain’t made of money.
 To my relief, he learned to love the chart pretty quickly.